nhartland/forma/README.md

 Testing
 -------

-Unit tests are provided for some methods with the [luaunit](https://github.com/bluebird75/luaunit) framework.
+Unit tests are provided for some methods with the luaunit framework, coverage is tested using LuaCov.
 To run the tests use

     ./run_tests.sh

+A coverage report in the LuaCov format will be output at

+    luacov.report.out